google/qkeras/README.md

 functionality.

-In order to successfully quantize a model, users need to replace variable creating layers (Dense, Conv2D, etc) by their counter parts (QDense, QConv2D, etc), and any layers that perform math operations need to be quantized afterwards.
+In order to successfully quantize a model, users need to replace variable creating layers (Dense, Conv2D, etc) by their counterparts (QDense, QConv2D, etc), and any layers that perform math operations need to be quantized afterwards.